 A hard reset is achieved by switching the supply voltage to the VDD Pin off and then on again.
 In order to prevent powering the sensor over the ESD diodes, the voltage to pins 1 (SDA), 4 (SCL) and 2 (ADDR) also needs to be removed.

 4.9 Heater

-The STS3x is equipped with an internal heater, which is meant for plausibility checking only.
-The temperature increase achieved by the heater depends on various parameters and lies in the range of a few degrees centigrade.
-It can be switched on and off by command, see table below.
+The heater can be switched on and off by command, see table below.
 The status is listed in the status register.
 After a reset the heater is disabled (default condition).